 Modern vehicles are equipped with a lot of sensors and computers to manage basic car controls automatically and precisely.

-Every car now has a sensor called the TPS or the throttle position sensor which is also known as the accelerator pedal position sensor.
+Almost every modern car now has a sensor called the TPS and an accelerator pedal position sensor.
 As the name implies, these sensors are precision devices which determine the position of the accelerator pedal.